Is it worth signing up for Progressive’s usage-based insurance discount?

 Snapshot is Progressive’s usage-based telematics insurance program that can offer you a discount on your premium if you drive safely.
 Here’s what it tracks:

-Based on data from the National Highway Traffic Safety Administration, eight percent of fatal crashes in 2022 were due to distracted driving.1
+Based on data from the National Highway Traffic Safety Administration, 3,275 people were killed by distracted driving in 2023.1

-Progressive states that braking hard a few times shouldn’t impact your score and, subsequently, your discount, but it becomes an issue if its data shows that this is a frequent driving habit of yours.
+Progressive states that braking hard a few times shouldn’t impact your score and, subsequently, your discount, but it becomes an issue if its data shows that this is a frequent driving habit.

-The program only takes phone use into account when calculating your discount in certain states and only if you use the mobile app.
-If you use the plug-in device, phone use will not be considered.
+The program only considers phone use when calculating your discount in certain states and only if you use the mobile app.
+If you use the plug-in device instead, phone use will not be considered.
 Phone use tracking is a feature of State Farm’s program that I find slightly annoying since the app records phone use even if I’m not using it — which I never do — including if a passenger is checking directions.

-One of my coworkers who uses Snapshot is able to save 15 percent on their premium per six-month policy period.
+One of my coworkers who uses Snapshot can save 15 percent on their premium per six-month policy period.
 The amount you save will depend on where you live.
-For example, sign-up discounts are not available in Hawaii or New York — you’ll have to complete the program before you see a discount reflected in those states.
+For example, sign-up discounts are not available in New York or Hawaii — you’ll have to complete the program before you see a discount reflected.

-It’s also important to keep in mind that Snapshot may actually increase your premium in certain states if the app or plug-in device detects unsafe driving behavior, which is a potential risk to keep in mind if you engage in risky driving.
-Progressive states that around two in 10 drivers experience a rate increase as a result of using Snapshot.
+Keep in mind that Snapshot may actually increase your premium in certain states if the app or plug-in device detects unsafe driving behavior.
+Progressive states that around two in 10 drivers experience a rate increase from using Snapshot.
 This is something I don’t have to worry about with State Farm, as Drive Safe & Save can only lower your premium.

 At the next policy renewal, provided that Progressive has collected enough of your driving data, you’ll receive a discount — or a rate increase — based on your driving habits.
 The way the program works is very state-specific.

-In some states, you’ll participate in the program for one policy period, and your driving results will apply for the remainder of the lifetime of your policy.
+In some states, you’ll participate in the program for one policy period, and your driving results will apply for the lifetime of your policy.
 However, the corresponding discount or rate increase may change over time.
 In other states, you’ll use the program continuously, and your driving results and subsequent rate change will be updated at every renewal.
+After your renewal after enrollment, Snapshot will email you directly with your personalized rate.

-If you opt out of the program within 45 days of enrolling, your sign-up discount will be removed.
-If you opt out after 45 days, you may get a surcharge at your next renewal, depending on your state.
+You can opt out of the program anytime, but if you do, your sign-up discount will be removed.
+If you opt out after 45 days after enrollment, you may get a late opt-out surcharge at your next renewal, depending on your state.

 Progressive Snapshot works with multiple cars or drivers on your policy, but it doesn’t provide a discount for doing so.
 This process is also state-dependent: in some states, each driver on the policy will have to choose which car they drive most frequently when they download the app and enroll in the program.
 Their smartphone will then be associated with that particular car, but they can still drive other cars as well.

-In other states, the program simply averages driving data from all smartphones and vehicles.
+In other states, the program simply averages driving data from all smartphones associated with all vehicles on your policy.
 If you have teens or inexperienced drivers on your policy, be particularly prudent about having them sign up since your rates may be most likely to increase.

 You can decide to enroll in Snapshot as soon as you purchase your Progressive auto insurance policy or later on by calling Progressive.
 In certain states, the mobile app option isn’t available, and in others, it’s only available if you sign up when you purchase your policy.
 If you decide to enroll in the program at a later date, you’ll need to use the plug-in device in these states.

-If you live in a state where the mobile app option is available and decide to go that route, all you need to do is download the Progressive app as Snapshot is integrated into it.
+If you live in a state where the mobile app option is available, simply download the Progressive app, as Snapshot is integrated into it.
 Below is what the Snapshot home screen within the app looks like, which shows your current score and a driving tip:

-Snapshot tracks your trips using either the mobile app or a plug-in device, depending on your state and personal preference.
-Setting up the app is faster since you’ll have to wait seven to 10 days to receive the physical device after you enroll.
-However, it’s very easy to use once you receive it — you just plug it into the OBD-II port in your car, which is usually under the steering wheel.
+As previously mentioned, Snapshot tracks your trips using either the mobile app or a plug-in device.
+Setting up the app is faster since you’ll have to wait seven to 10 days to receive the plug-in device after you enroll.
+However, the plug-in device is very easy to use once you receive it — you just plug it into the OBD-II port in your car, which is usually under the steering wheel.

 Depending on your car model, the OBD-II port may be located to the left, middle, or right beneath your steering wheel.
 If it’s not there, check around the pedals.

 If a trip has been incorrectly tracked, you’ll need to go into the app or your online account to manually edit it.
-You can filter by trips where you were the driver, as shown below in the app.
-You can edit the transit mode by tapping the steering wheel icon in the top right.
+You can filter by trips where you were the driver, as shown below in the app (Screenshot 1).
+You can edit the transit mode by tapping the steering wheel icon in the top right (Screenshots 2 and 3).

 The Progressive plug-in device also beeps when it detects hard braking, which some may find annoying, but it can help you recognize potentially problematic driving behavior in real-time and avoid future dings to your score.